 - Create a source of financial security and independence for current and future generations

-The TSRA currently has an interim arrangement in place with Indigenous Business Australia for home loans for Torres Strait Islander and Aboriginal people living in the Torres Strait region.
+The TSRA has an arrangement with Indigenous Business Australia for home loans for Torres Strait Islander and Aboriginal people living in the Torres Strait region.

 Under the arrangement the TSRA provides funds to IBA for IBA to write the home loans.